You can get from Lanzarote to Fuerteventura by plane, or two ferry routes:

 You can save a lot of money on airfare if you’re willing to fly to a different airport and then use land transport to get to your final destination.

 We did exactly this recently when we travelled from Jerez to Fuerteventura — instead of paying €300+ for a “direct” flight, which would include a stopover, we had a friend drive us to Seville airport, then flew to Lanzarote.

 Since the flight arrived late, we booked a room in Puerto del Carmen, then travelled on to Fuerteventura the next day.
 When we left the islands, we flew from Fuerteventura to Milan — we rarely do round trips!

-If you’re thinking of doing something similar, either to save money or to see more of the Canary Islands (after all, why see just one of them when you can see more?), you’ll need to know how to get from Lanzarote to Fuerteventura.
+If you’re thinking of doing something similar, either to save money or to see more of the Canary Islands, you’ll need to know how to get from Lanzarote to Fuerteventura.

 If you arrive in the morning and aren’t interested in hanging around on Lanzarote, you can catch bus 61 direct from the airport to the port.

 2. Bus from Puerto del Carmen to Playa Blanca, to catch the ferry